ahmed-lotfy-dev/selfTracker/docs/case-study.md

 *   **Unified Auth:** Seamless authentication using **Better Auth**, providing a secure and simple login experience across mobile and potential future web interfaces.
 *   **Native Aesthetics:** Custom UI using **NativeWind** (Tailwind CSS for Native) to create a beautiful, dark-mode focused interface that respects safe areas and platform specifics without fighting the styling engine.
 *   **Integrated Productivity:** A dedicated tasks section integrated alongside physical health metrics, providing a holistic view of self-improvement in one app.
+*   **🤖 AI-Powered Nutrition:** Integrated **Gemini Vision AI** to revolutionize food logging.
+Users simply snap a photo, and the app identifies ingredients, estimates portions, and calculates calories/macros instantly—removing the friction of manual entry.

 ## 4. What I Learned
 Expanding from web to mobile brought unique challenges and learning opportunities.